 A tenancy deposit is a sum of money paid by the tenant and held in a Government approved Tenant Deposit Scheme.
-It will be used to pay for any damage caused by you during the rental.
+It will be used to pay for any damage over and above fair wear and tear caused by you during the rental.

-The Tenancy Deposit Scheme was introduced to govern all deposits paid by tenants occupying property under Assured Short Hold Tenancies.
-JGL will hold your deposit in an approved scheme until the end of your tenancy.
+The Tenancy Deposit Scheme governs all deposits paid by tenants occupying property under Assured Short Hold Tenancies.
+JGL will hold your deposit in our approved scheme (The Deposit Protection Service) until the end of your tenancy.
 You will be issued with a certificate confirming which scheme your deposit is held in.
 JGL will carry out a full Inventory prior to the commencement of your tenancy.

 At the end of the tenancy JGL will arrange to check you out of the property and take a final meter reading.
 The property will be inspected and an Inventory taken, to compare against the condition of the property at the start of the lease.
 After the agreed deduction of any costs for repairs and or cleaning, your deposit will returned to you within 14 days.
 If agreement cannot be reached regarding any damage caused, an appropriate amount of the deposit will be sent to the Government Arbitration Scheme, together with all documentation, and they will make the final decision.
 It is extremely unusual for agreement not to be reached between JGL and you the tenant at hand back.

 Rent is payable by Standing Order, to reach JGL by the first day of every month.
 JGL will provide you with the relevant forms to instruct your Bank or Building Society to this effect, before you commence your tenancy.
 At the end of your tenancy please remember to cancel the Standing Order, as failure to do so will incur a handling fee.